walles/barnklocka/README.md

 * Show a digital clock matching the analog one
 * Update digital clock when our hands move
 * Make digital clock bigger
+* Validate hour changes when moving the minute hand